 This is the most important and most common problem.
 Most patients have some bleeding in the urine.
 This is detectable by a urine dipstick or laboratory test.
 The blood usually is not (but can occasionally be) seen by the naked eye.
-This bleeding settles on it's own within a few days, and is of no consequence.
+This bleeding settles on its own within a few days, and is of no consequence.
 Often the biopsy is being performed because of bleeding in the urine.
 This post-biopsy bleeding does not interfere with other tests, or interpretation of the biopsy.

-Approximately 2% (2 in every hundred) patients undergoing a biopsy, there is a lot of bleeding, and you need a blood transfusion required.
-If you would prefer not to have a blood transfusion - you still may be able to undergo the biopsy.
+Approximately 2% (2 in every hundred) patients undergoing a kidney biopsy, there may be a lot of bleeding, and may require a blood transfusion.
+If you would prefer not to have a blood transfusion - you still may be able to undergo the kidney biopsy.
 Rarely surgery is required to stop the bleeding.
 This occurs in approximately 0.1% (1 in every thousand) patients undergoing a kidney biopsy.
-Rarely the biopsied kidney needs to be removed by surgery because of severe and uncontrollable bleeding.
+Even more rarely the biopsy kidney needs urgent surgery to either have part of it removed, the bleeding point sown over or the whole kidney removed because of sever and uncontrolled bleeding.